WLCG-AuthZ-WG/wlcg-authz-docs/docs/token-based-authorization/configuration/dcache.md

 2. Group based authorization - when dCache decodes groups from the token (e.g. from `wlcg.groups` claim in case of WLCG profile) mapping can be applied to `oidcgrp:/vo/group_name`
 3. Scope based authorization - dCache supports access based on storage capabilities defined in several OIDC profiles (e.g. WLCG & SciToken)

-It is not straightforward to configure dCache properly to use just scope based authorization.
 WLCG experiments prefers capability security model when it comes to the storage access and that means access with just issuer or group based authorization should be denied.
 Current dCache releases can't be directly configured to allow access only to one of listed authorization methods and it is necessary to apply special mapping in order to achieve desired behavior.

 dCache OIDC plugin configured to use WLCG profile accepts additional configuration parameter `authz-id` which is used only for tokens that came with explicit AuthZ statements in the scope claim (`storage.*:/` scope).
 This behavior enables us to differentiate clients later during identity mapping based on the authorizations available in the token.
 Clients that did not came with scope based authorization will not be mapped to the dCache `uid` and `gid` and/or their namespace root can be set to non-existing directory.
 Wrong mapping leads to rejected client request.